Treatment Covered By Most Insurance Plans

 Meet The Doctors of North Shore Center For Plastic Surgery

-Long Island Plastic Surgeons, Dr. Lawrence Lin and Dr. K. Jacob Cohen-Kashi are Board Certified Plastic Surgeons specializing in Pilonidal Cyst treatment.
+Long Island Plastic Surgeon, Dr. Lawrence Lin is a Board Certified Plastic Surgeon specializing in Breast Reduction Surgery.

-Our doctors are Board Certified in Plastic Surgery and have hospital privileges at the following institutions: North Shore University Hospital-Manhasset, Long Island Jewish Medical Center, Syosset Hospital, Winthrop University Hospital, St. Francis Hospital, Plainview Hospital, Glen Cove Hospital, Lenox Hill Hospital and ProHealth Ambulatory Surgery Center.
+Dr. Lin is Board Certified in Plastic Surgery and has hospital privileges at the following institutions: North Shore University Hospital-Manhasset, Long Island Jewish Medical Center, Syosset Hospital, Winthrop University Hospital, St. Francis Hospital, Plainview Hospital, Glen Cove Hospital, Lenox Hill Hospital and ProHealth Ambulatory Surgery Center.

 Recent Patient Testimonials